c31io/tect/README.md

 - Sum of R channel from 🟩's right
 - Sum of G channel from 🟩's right
 - Sum of B channel from 🟩's right
-- Width from 🟩 (0.5x width & height of the green border)
+- Width from 🟩 (same width & height of the green border)
 - Height from 🟩
+- Gamma used in 🟩
 - Sum of R channel from 🔴's left
 - Sum of G channel from 🔴's left
 - Sum of B channel from 🔴's left
 - Sum of R channel from 🔴's right
 - Sum of G channel from 🔴's right
 - Sum of B channel from 🔴's right
-- Width from 🔴 (0.5x width & height of the green border)
+- Width from 🔴 (same width & height of the green border)
 - Height from 🔴
+- Gamma used in 🔴
 - Probability of ✊ clustered
 - Probability of 🖐 disperse
 - Probability of 💧 drop wo cell